 3. You're not asking

 If you are doing a great job in taking care of your customers, you shouldn't have to ask>/em> people to give you reviews, right?
 Wrong.
 The experts agree that most companies don't ask for reviews as much as they should.

 This makes sense.
-Marketers have learned to tell customers what they want them to do in as direct calls-to-action as possible.
-"Click here."
+Marketers have learned to tell customers what they want them to do in direct calls-to-action: "Click here."
 "Buy one, get one free."
 "Buy now."